 While it might be daunting to think about job hunting, there are some things to keep in mind that can help you land a job as a brand new nurse.
-Below we provide 4 easy steps to help guide you to land a job as a new nurse.
+Below we provide some straightforward and easy steps to help you to land a job as a new nurse.

 It is the second to last semester of your final year in your nursing program.
 Congratulations on making it this far!
 I know firsthand that it definitely was not easy.
 But several all-nighters later and you are now perfectly positioned to seek out the next path in your career and land your dream nursing job.